Pontiac G6 Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a Pontiac G6 are $884 a year with full coverage.
-Comprehensive costs around $120 a year, collision insurance costs $160, and liability coverage costs around $446.
-Buying just liability costs as low as $500 a year, and insurance for high-risk drivers costs around $1,908.
-16-year-old drivers cost the most to insure at up to $3,672 a year.
+Average insurance rates for a Pontiac G6 are $884 a year with full coverage.
+Comprehensive costs an estimated $120 a year, collision costs $160, and liability insurance costs $446.
+A liability-only policy costs as little as $500 a year, with high-risk insurance costing around $1,908.
+Teenage drivers receive the highest rates at $3,672 a year or more.

 Average premium for full coverage: $884

-Price estimates include $500 physical damage deductibles, 30/60 split liability limits, and includes additional medical/uninsured motorist coverage.
-Prices are averaged for all U.S. states and G6 trim levels.
+These estimates include $500 deductible amounts, 30/60 liability coverage, and includes medical/PIP and uninsured motorist coverage.
+Rates are averaged for all U.S. states and G6 trim levels.

-The examples above demonstrate why it is important to compare prices for a specific zip code and risk profile, rather than using rate averages.
+These examples demonstrate why it is important to compare rates for a targeted area and risk profile, rather than relying on average rates.

 Use the form below to get customized rates for your location.